February 10, 2009

 Manufactured in: Austria

 Remedy: Consumers should stop using these vehicles immediately and contact their local KTM dealer to schedule an appointment for a free repair.
-Consumers with the recalled ATVs have been sent via U.S. mail a safety recall notice from KTM on September 4, 2007.
+Consumers with the recalled ATVs have been directly contacted regarding this recall.

-Consumer Contact: For additional information, please contact KTM toll-free at (888) 985-6090 between 8 a.m. and 5 p.m.
-ET Monday through Friday, or visit the firm’s Web site at www.ktmnorthamerica.com
+Consumer Contact: For additional information, contact KTM toll-free at (888) 985-6090 between 8 a.m. and 5 p.m.
+ET Monday through Friday or visit the firm’s Web site at www.ktmnorthamerica.com

 The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of